 Model of Professional Practice

-The Model of Professional Practice within the Australian Professional Standard for Principles, centres on a ‘plan and act, review and respond approach’, which will be highly familiar to many school leaders.
+The Model of Professional Practice within the Australian Professional Standard for Principals, centres on a ‘plan and act, review and respond approach’, which will be highly familiar to many school leaders.
 The model captures the concept of continuous improvement, as well as the idea of different levels of analysis and actions based on context and the assumptions that underpin actions.
 A more comprehensive explanation can be found in the resource section of the website.

 In Australia there is a requirement that all students with disability and additional learning needs are included in schools.
 This requirement is articulated both in law and in the Australian Professional Standards for Teachers.
 These state that teachers must identify and use strategies that differentiate learning for students with disability and additional learning needs (Standard 1.5), understand the legislation with regard to students with disability and additional learning needs (Standard 1.6), and support the inclusive participation and engagement of students with disability and additional learning needs (Standard 4.1).